GCE Advanced Level in Sri Lanka: Technology stream

 The Technology stream was introduced in 2013.
-The stream consists of three subject categories: A, B, and C. Candidates can select Engineering Technology as a Category B subject, and Information and Communication Technology, or any other subject from the Category C group.
+The stream consists of three subject categories: A, B, and C. Candidates can select Engineering Technology as a Category B subject, and Information and Communication Technology from the Category C group.
 Science for Technology (Category B) is a compulsory subject for both Engineering and Bio-system candidates.
 Since the stream is relatively new, the number of schools with the facilities to teach these subjects is limited or nonexistent in some areas.

 Criticism

 In recent years, the exam has become extremely competitive and even traumatic for many high school students in Sri Lanka.
 For the academic year 2013, out of 55,241 candidates who applied for university admission, only 43.8% gained access to state universities through the University Grants Commission (UGC), despite meeting the minimum admission requirements.

 According to a 2010 study by Child and Adolescent Psychiatry and Mental Health, symptoms of anxiety and depression were more common among students in GCE Advanced Level classes compared to other grades.
 Students in Grade 13 had the second-highest depression and anxiety scores, with examination-related issues being the most commonly cited problem.
 Of the 445 students assessed, 22.9% of Grade 12 students and 28.6% of Grade 13 students reportedly had severe depression, while 28.6% of Grade 12 students and 32.1% of Grade 13 students experienced severe anxiety.

 Due to the intimidating nature of the exam, along with family pressure and social stigma associated with the results, many students become severely depressed if they fail to achieve their desired outcomes.
 Some cases of suicide have even been linked to the exam.